The former Managing Director in Citibank’s Corporate and Investment Bank shares his experiences building the company’s EMEA alumni program.Read more

 The All-Critical Value Intersect

-When businesses evaluate these two concepts jointly, they can take real steps to address their brand identity and ability to engage with talented workers.
+By considering talent and employer branding together, businesses can make meaningful progress towards defining their brand identity and effectively engaging with top-tier talent.
 In short, they need to consider ways to ensure that what they say about being employed there aligns with what the employees who work there think.

 Today, few workers plan to stay with a company for life, and that reality should not be a negative for anyone.
 Change is inevitable, turnover can bring fresh talent into the business, and it gives the departing employee a chance at gaining more skills and experience before returning at a point in the future.